 - The Snowy Day: Can you talk about beautifully illustrated books without bringing Ezra Jack Keats into the conversation?
 (Answer: No) This is one of our favorites, but we also love Pet Show and A Letter to Amy

-If beautifully illustrated books are your thing, check out this article I wrote about wordless picture books, all of which have wonderful illustrations.
+If beautifully illustrated books are your thing, check out these wordless picture books, all of which have wonderful illustrations.

 7 Lesson Inspiring